CDCgov/ngsqi-spores/docs/usage.md

 ## Introduction

-This document describes how to prepare input samplesheets and run the pipeline.
+This document describes how to prepare inputs and run the pipeline.

 ## ONT Read Samplesheet